lengstam/uu-course-project/README.md

 The following changes are to be made to the project from its previous condition:
 - Improve documentation to a consistent standard similar to numpydoc
-- Further modularization of the simulation script to improve readability
+- Further modularization of the simulation script and implement classes for variable saving to improve readability
 - Performance improvements through increased NumPy use and optimization of for loops
 - Removal of unused segments